Elisabeth Bendstrup, MD, PhD, Professor

 Hans Jürgen Hoffmann, B.Sc, PhD, Professor

-Professor Hans Jürgen Hoffmann is in charge of experimental laboratory diagnostics for allergy and pulmonary diseases and is involved in the Allergy Center AUH.
-Clinical flow cytometry is his special interest, that is used to diagnose and monitor allergy and to characterise lung immunology and inflammation.
-Protocols for staging asthma on the basis of induced sputum are being developed.
-He holds positions of trust in the Danish (DSA) and European (EAACI) Allergy Associations, as well as in the European Respiratory Society, and is on the board of the Stampe and the Frölich Foundations.
+Professor Hans Jürgen Hoffmann is in charge of experimental laboratory diagnostics for the Allergy Center AUH and pulmonary diseases.
+He has held and holds positions of trust in the Danish (DSA) and European (EAACI) Allergy Associations, as well as in the European Respiratory Society, and is on the board of the Stampe and the Frölich Foundations.
+He is a frequent speaker at international conferences.

-Professor Hoffmann's research focuses on the consequences of IgE crosslinking on cultured human mast cells and blood basophils, and on intralymphatic immunotherapy.
+Professor Hoffmann's research focuses on the consequences of IgE crosslinking on human mast cells and blood basophils as the origin of allergy, and on intralymphatic immunotherapy as innovative treatment of allergy.
 He has a model system with cultured human mast cells from known donors, and both plasma IgE and synthetic IgE clones.
-He chairs the task force on standardisation of the Basophil Activation Test BAT and combines basophil and mast cell activation to better understand the contribution of IgE to allergic activation.
-He has initiated three trials of Intralymphatic Immunotherapy, and is working toward establishing the latter as at treatment alternative.
+He chairs an EAACI task force on standardisation of the Basophil Activation Test (BAT) and combines basophil and mast cell activation to better understand the contribution of IgE to allergic disease.
+He has initiated three trials of Intralymphatic Immunotherapy and is working toward establishing the latter as at treatment alternative.

 Venerino Poletti, MD, PhD, Professor